gchq/stroom-docs/user-guide/dashboards/expressions.md

 Each function has a name, and some have additional aliases.

 In some cases, functions can be nested.
 The return value for some functions being used as the arguments for other functions.
-Each function documented below will indicate if it can contain nested children.

 The arguments to functions can either be other functions, literal values, or they can refer to fields on the input data using the ${} syntax.